Code-Institute-Submissions/adopt-dont-shop-MS1/README.md

 * I implemented a hamburger menu that upon clicking a link within, it would not collapse.
 I found a solution on Stack Overflow which is credited in my code, the solution used is found at this link https://stackoverflow.com/questions/36405991/bootstrap-toggle-menu-on-one-page-site-does-not-uncollapse-when-clicked.

+* I deployed my site and when I did so, the images on my "Rescue Centres" page were not showing and were instead displaying as the "alt" description.
+When I had been using Gitpod to preview these images had been working fine.
+I searched through slack and realised I was using absolute file paths rather than relative.

 ## Code Validity